196 Durham Road · Madison, CT 06443 · (203) 245-7028

 TBT serves as the focus of Jewish community life on the shoreline.
 We are proud to welcome Jews of many backgrounds and at all the stages of life.
 We hope you will consider participating in our vibrant Jewish community.

-Friday, March 9 at 7:15 PM - Shabbat Service with Israeli Dancing
+Friday, May 11 at 7:15 PM - Shabbat Service with High School Graduation and Birthday Blessings

-Friday, March 23 at 7:15 PM - Shabbat Service and Birthday Blessings
+Friday, May 18 at 7:15 PM - Shabbat Service and Confirmation Service

 Our services are open to all who wish to worship with us.